RosettaCommons/documentation/application_documentation/score-commands.md

                                                   "SELECT tag FROM structures WHERE tag = '7rsa';"

  General Output:

-   -out:nooutput                                  Do not output any structures -out:no_nstruct_label                          Do not append _#### to tag for output structures -out:overwrite                                 Overwrite structures if they already exist -out:path:all                                  Path where to write output data
+   -out:file:score_only                           Only output the score file -out:no_nstruct_label                          Do not append _#### to tag for output structures -out:overwrite                                 Overwrite structures if they already exist -out:path:all                                  Path where to write output data